 -Saloon at 454 Massachusetts Avenue

-A fire started in the basement of the Hoosier’s shop Best Candy Kitchen in 1923.
+A fire started in the basement of the Hoosier’s shop, Best Candy Kitchen, in 1923.
 According to reports, the fire was confined to the basement and only resulted in a loss of $1,500 from water and smoke damage in the storefront (“Fire in Candy Kitchen Drives Hotel Guests Out,” IndyStar, 2/20/1923).
-Interestingly, in the year 1930, the city directory listed the Alameda at 464 Massachusetts Avenue and the Almeda at 37 West St. Clair.
-However, the second Alameda goes by the name of the Shaw Apartments after that until 1989.
+Interestingly, in the year 1930, the city directory listed the Alameda at 464 Massachusetts Avenue and the Alameda at 37 West St. Clair.
+However, the second Alameda went by the name of the Shaw Apartments after that until 1989.
 For the last twenty-four years, the Alameda name has been used by the structure at 37 West St. Clair.

-In 1945, the Davlan apartments were sold to Edwin A. Pearson from Hugh McLandon for $153,000 (“Davlan Apartments Sold; E.A.
+In 1945, the Davlan apartments were sold to Edwin A. Pearson by Hugh McLandon for $153,000 (“Davlan Apartments Sold; E.A.
 Pearson Plans New Store,” IndyStar, 12/3/1945).
 Pearson intended to use the first floor as showrooms for his family’s furniture and appliance store.
-There was an effort in 1971 to turn the buildings into elderly housing – a Dayton, Ohio firm purchased the Davlan and the Link-Savoy for $3 million (“Buildings to be Changed for Aged,” Michael Tarpey, IndyNews, 12/5/1971).
+There was an effort in 1971 to turn the buildings into elderly housing, when a Dayton, Ohio, firm purchased the Davlan and the Link-Savoy for $3 million (“Buildings to be Changed for Aged,” Michael Tarpey, IndyNews, 12/5/1971).
 The next year, architect Peter Mayer of Woollen Associates planned the “Hoosier” mural on the southside of the building.
 The seventy-five foot long mural was completed in four days (“Supergraphics?
 Well, It Just Looks Like Corn,” David Dawson, IndyNews, 8/4/1972).

 In 1999, Riley Area Development Corp began the renovation planning for the mega-structure.
 The plan called for many of the original features of the building to be restored, such as the ground level storefronts, brick and terra cotta façade, the tile mosaic flooring in the lobby, and the stair railings of metal (“Historic Hotel Receives New Lease on Life,” Mason King, Indiana Business Journal, 5/29/2000).
 The Hoosier and Davlan buildings were renovated in 2001 for $7.1 million and $1.2 million, respectively.
 The first floor is called Hoosier Commercial Place and the second and third floors are referred to as the Avenue Condos on the Massachusetts Avenue side; the Alabama Street side is still called the Davlan.
 The intent was to provide affordable housing for those who are “modestly paid,” with thirty-six units being priced in that range and another fourteen at market rate (“New Boost for Massachusetts Avenue,” Gargi Chakrabarty, IndyStar, 4/25/2002).
 Eight of the units were priced in the $75,000-$120,000 range.
 The Davlan section contained fifty units, with rents ranging from $350-$1,200 (“New Boost for Massachusetts Avenue”).

 James Cordell from Heartland Design (he also was involved in the Blacherne renovations) was the head architect for the project.
 The building had numerous structural issues that had to be dealt with.
-The project received many awards and was made possible by a great deal of investors.
+The project received many awards and was made possible by a large number of investors.
 You can read more about the project and Riley Area’s other accomplishments here.